 The COVID-19 pandemic is thus changing much of the way we will do things in the future, and for the better.
 "Our patients are surprisingly much happier with this approach.
 Of course, at some point we need to perform hands on treatment.
 But with this new manner of seeing patients, we can come to the right diagnosis and treatment plan for most patients more efficiently, quickly, and painlessly, with no loss of personal one-on-one communication.”
 This is a very welcome new era of telemedicine that has been forced on us by the current difficult times.

-We are willing to take on the most difficult cases with lower prognosis, so long as we feel there is a chance for pregnancy.
-Women over 38 or 40 years of age often have very few eggs, respond poorly to conventional ovarian stimulation, and because of lower pregnancy rates, are often just cancelled by IVF clinics for fear that such cases will lower their reportable statistics.
+We are willing to take on the most difficult cases with lower prognosis, so long as we feel there is a reasonable chance for pregnancy.
+We do not cancel patients with low ovarian reserve.
+Women over 38 or 40 years of age often have very few eggs, respond poorly to conventional ovarian stimulation, and because of lower pregnancy rates with standard IVF, are often just cancelled by IVF clinics for fear that such cases will lower their reportable statistics.

 A 44-year-old woman married, at age 38, to a 34-year-old man, already had conceived naturally and delivered a healthy son four years earlier.
 Now the couple wanted a second child and had been told that donor eggs were her only option because of her age and low ovarian reserve.
 But they were definitely not interested in their son’s sibling having a different maternal DNA origin than his.
 So we put her through two cycles of mini-IVF back to back and stored three embryos retrieved from her own eggs, only one of which looked viable.
 A half-year later we thawed that single embryo and transferred it to her uterus.
 She became pregnant and delivered a healthy baby at age 44 without having to resort to donor eggs.